Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 ## Making Our Dialogue System Multi-turn
 Dialogues in real life have many turn of interaction.
-Our dialogue system should also support that to provide a human-like conversational experinece.
+Our dialogue system should also support that to provide a human-like conversational experience.
 In this section, we are going to take the dialogue system to the next level and create a multi-turn dialogue experience.

 Before we do that we need to introduce two new concepts in Jac: node abilities and inheritance.